What Are the Health Risks of Mixing Ritalin and Alcohol?

 Ritalin is a prescription medication that includes the active ingredient methylphenidate, and it is used to treat symptoms of attention deficit hyperactivity disorder (ADHD).
+Ritalin is a schedule II controlled substance and falls under the drug class of stimulant drugs.
 According to the Centers for Disease Control and Prevention (CDC), ADHD is one of the most common neurological disorders among children.
 ADHD involves difficulty with focus and problems with impulse behavior.
 While mild versions of these symptoms are common in most children, those who suffer from ADHD experience more severe symptoms, are overly active, and often fail to grow out of the behavior as they mature.

 Ritalin is used to control the symptoms most commonly associated with ADHD, and it is considered an effective pharmacological treatment for the disorder.
 The drug is a stimulant.
 Ritalin and other prescription stimulants are usually prescribed for daily use, according to the National Institute on Drug Abuse (NIDA).
 The combination of a drug like Ritalin and therapy often result in improvements in self-esteem, the ability to think clearly, and social interaction.
 The benefits to a child struggling with ADHD are evident.